amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

      (*) Ripple Counter: Simple digital clocks, frequency counters.
      (*) Johnson Counter: Sequence generation, digital phase-locked loops.
      (*) Ring Counter: Sequence generation, state machines, LED light chasers.
+ #### Day-18 BitComparator_BarrelShifer_Multiplier_MatrixMultiplier
+     8-bit Comparator:
+     An 8-bit comparator compares two 8-bit binary numbers and determines if one is greater than, less than, or equal to the other.
+This module is essential in digital systems for numerical comparisons.

+     Barrel Shifter:
+     A barrel shifter allows for rapid shifting of data by a specified number of bit positions in one clock cycle, either to the left or right.
+This is useful in arithmetic operations and data processing.

+     8x8 Multiplier:
+     An 8x8 multiplier multiplies two 8-bit binary numbers to produce a 16-bit product.
+This is commonly used in arithmetic operations within digital systems.

+     4x4 Matrix Multiplier:
+     A 4x4 matrix multiplier multiplies two 4x4 matrices to produce a resulting 4x4 matrix.
+Each element in the result matrix is the dot product of corresponding row and column vectors from the input matrices.